Saturday, October 31, 2009

 - Brianna dumped my water bottle all over the carpet.
 She knows she's not supposed to do that.
 So I sent her to a timeout in her timeout corner by the front door.
 She sprinted to the corner saying "yaaaayyyy!"
 And sat smiling, counting with me, for the entire thirty seconds.
 I struggled to keep a straight face.
 We obviously need to re-think our discipline tactics.

-e's in bed, re-energizing.
+And now she's in bed, re-energizing.

 More :/